WE NEVER HARASS OR SHAME THOSE WHO WISH TO BREED! WE ARE HERE TO HELP GUIDE YOU! ~ Call us!

 Fun FACT: In the 80's to get the size of dachshunds down, many UN-REPUTABLE breeders were crossing their dachshunds with Chihuahuas!
 There wasn't required DNA back then, so many got away with it.
 When they were caught, all AKC papers were pulled and those breeders went to CKC to get new papers.
 (This is not speculation or rumor, I know 2 large dachshund breeders in my state who did this.)

-We keep at least 10 breeding females because that is a minimum number it takes to be able to keep unrelated stock on hand.
 I will make sure you get a pair that give you the best possible chance for success, but remember to stick to what you are wanting to do with your breeding program.

 One of the first mistakes made is someone runs out and buys their first pup and then gets stuck trying to figure out their program.